Stephanie T.Y. Lam林端儀大律師

 • Chinese International School, Sacred Heart Canossian College

-Stephanie has a broad civil and criminal practice, and has appeared as an advocate in the Magistracies, Juvenile Courts, District Court and High Court.
+Stephanie has a broad civil and criminal practice, and has appeared as an advocate in the Magistracies, Juvenile Courts, District Court, the Lands Tribunal and High Court.
 She has also been instructed as junior counsel for appeals to the Court of Final Appeal.

-Stephanie was also accredited by the Hong Kong Mediation Accreditation Association in 2015 and is qualified to undertake the role of general mediator in a wide variety of disputes.
+Stephanie was also accredited by the Hong Kong Mediation Accreditation Association in 2015 and has undertook the role of a general mediator in a wide variety of disputes.

 Prior to her career in law, Stephanie’s expertise mainly focused on international affairs and local public policy analysis.
 She also has working experience in business entrepreneurship, non-governmental organizations with specific focus on youth matters, the HKSAR Government, as well as in the private banking industry in both Hong Kong and the United States.